 You can drive along the Icefields Parkway in both directions from North to South (Jasper to Lake Louise) or South to North like in this post.

 The Canadian Icefields Parkway with its towering, ragged mountains, icy blue lakes (or just icy lakes in our case) and shimmery crystal ancient glaciers is quite possibly the most scenic drive on earth of this kind and should be on your road trip bucket list.
 That is to say if you like endless jaw-dropping views and stopping at every corner to marvel at mother nature’s beauty.

 The journey along Highway 93, the Icefields Parkway, is listed in National Geographic’s Drives of a Lifetime and with good reason.
 The Canadian Icefields Parkway (Highway 93 North) can be completed within 3 hours of driving but that would be a total waste.

 Take in the beauty of the Canadian Icefields Parkway

 The Canadian Rockies are famous for their breathtakingly beautiful national parks and most importantly those pictures that you see of bright blue water or sparkly ice lakes are actually real!
 No filter needed, to the contrary you have to de-saturate them a bit in Lightroom.
-Depending on the time of the year you visit the Icefields Parkway, you might get these icy blue lakes still covered in ice or during the process of losing their winter coat.
+Depending on the time of the year, whether you visit Canada in Summer or you go in Winter, you visit the Icefields Parkway, you might get these icy blue lakes still covered in ice or during the process of losing their winter coat.